Evan Ndicka: Eintracht Frankfurt

-On 5 July 2018, Ndicka signed for Eintracht on a five-year deal.
+On 5 July 2018, Ndicka signed for German club Eintracht Frankfurt on a five-year deal.
 He quickly became an important member of the first-team squad and featured regularly for the club in the league and the Europa League.
 In February 2019, his performances earned him the Bundesliga Rookie of the Month award, a monthly title awarded to the highest performing under-23 player in a particular month, and saw him also nominated for the Rookie of the Season award.
 From then, he missed only one match for the remainder of the season as the club narrowly missed out on Champions League qualification.